What the Titanic submersible saga and the Greek migrant shipwreck say about our reactions to tragedy

 Many reactions and memes this week centered around the notion — fair or not — that one event involved rich people using the ocean as a playground, while the other was a sadly frequent recurrence of misfortune befalling people who lack status, resources or even a voice in the modern marketplace of ideas.

-Apryl Alexander, a public heath professor at University of North Carolina-Charlotte who has studied trauma and survivors, said the migrants from Africa didn’t seem to engender the same interest from the public as did the wealthy individuals who paid $250,000 apiece to explore the Titanic.
+Apryl Alexander, a public health professor at University of North Carolina-Charlotte who has studied trauma and survivors, said the migrants on the ship in Greece didn’t seem to engender the same interest from the public as did the wealthy individuals who paid $250,000 apiece to explore the Titanic.

 That reminded Alexander of the differences in news coverage of crime in the United States.
 Crimes get more attention when the victim is white and wealthy compared to a person of color in poverty, Alexander says.